Statutory Notices for "People with Significant Control"

 A company will first need to identify who has significant control over it.
 This should include reviewing the company’s articles of association, its register of members and any shareholders’ agreement in place, amongst other things.

-Because a company can only include confirmed information on its PSC register, it must then serve statutory notices on individuals or legal entities it knows (or has reasonable cause to believe) are registrable under the PSC regime.
+Because a company can only provide confirmed information to Companies House, unless a company has a simple shareholder base, where it is quick and easy to work out its PSCs, it may need to serve statutory notices on individuals or legal entities it knows (or has reasonable cause to believe) are registrable under the PSC regime.
 This also extends to persons who are not registrable themselves but may know the identity of a registrable person.

-Statutory notices must also be served when PSC information changes, when a PSC does not reply to a notice, and when notice of any restrictions are put in place.
+Statutory notices should also be served when PSC information changes, when a PSC does not reply to a notice, and when notice of any restrictions are put in place.

 When Should You Use These Templates?

-✅ You need to request and confirm PSC information before updating the PSC register
+✅ You need to request and confirm PSC information before updating Companies House

 ✅ You have reasonable cause to believe an individual or legal entity is registrable and you need to serve a statutory notice